pivlab/phenoplier-cli/nbs/null_simulations/10_gwas_harmonization_desktop/README.md

 This folder has the scripts to run the harmonization and imputation process across all GWAS on randomly generated phenotypes (`../05_gwas`).
 It uses a standard pipeline for this task: https://github.com/hakyimlab/summary-gwas-imputation

 This step is designed to be run on CU's Alpine cluster.
 And it uses the source instead of published package to run through the later procedures.
-Make sure you've navigated to the root folder of phenoplier on your Alpine partition before start this step.
+Make sure you've navigated to this folder (nbs/null_simulations/10_gwas_harmonization_desktop) of phenoplier on your Alpine partition before start this step.

 # Setup Conda Environemnt
 You can use Alpine's "Interactive Jobs" to create a conda environment for phenoplier: